deennyy/qemu-scripts/README.md

 # qemu-scripts

-scripts for qemu hooks to achieve single gpu passthrough on an nvidia card
+scripts for qemu hooks to achieve single gpu passthrough